 How At-Home Sleep Apnea Tests Work

-If you are experiencing sleep apnea symptoms, there are several steps that can help you obtain an at-home test and take it successfully.
+If you are experiencing sleep apnea symptoms such as loud snoring or daytime sleepiness, there are several steps that can help you obtain an at-home test and take it successfully.

 - Talk to your doctor: The first step is to talk to your doctor about your symptoms.
 Your doctor will likely ask questions about your personal health history and family history.
 Your doctor may also conduct a physical exam and assess factors such as your age, sex, and weight in order to determine your sleep apnea risk.

-- Get a prescription: If your doctor finds you’re at risk for moderate to severe sleep apnea, they can submit an order for an at-home sleep apnea test.
+- Get a prescription: If your doctor finds you’re at risk for moderate to severe obstructive sleep apnea, they can submit an order for an at-home sleep apnea test.
+There are also options to order an at-home sleep apnea test online.

 - Get your test: The test may be delivered to you, or you may go to a sleep study center to get your device and instructions on how to use it.

-- Place the sensors: When you’re ready to use the test, follow the instructions for your specific device to place the sensors on your body correctly.
+- Apply the sensors: When you’re ready to use the test, follow the instructions for your specific device to place the sensors on your body correctly.

-- Turn on the device: Following the instructions, turn on the device when you’re ready to sleep.
+- Turn on the device: Follow the instructions and turn on the device when you’re ready to sleep.
 Some devices also pair to a phone app.

-- Sleep normally: Try to go to sleep as you normally do each night with the appropriate lead and sensors attached to your body.
+- Sleep normally: Maintain your usual bedtime routine and try to go to sleep as you normally do each night, with the appropriate leads and sensors attached to your body.
 Most studies require one full night of sleep, including at least four hours of uninterrupted monitoring data.

-- Remove the sensors: When you wake up, turn off the device according to instructions and remove sensors.
+- Remove the sensors: When you wake up, turn off the device according to the instructions and remove the sensors.
 Return the device if required.

 - Discuss results with your doctor: Your doctor might make treatment recommendations based on your sleep study results, or they may determine that you need additional tests.